HoI4-LOTRMod-Team/HoI4-LotrMod/common/raids/_documentation.md

 ### List of modifiers:
 - *prep_time*: The preparation progress.
 Reference values from 0.0 (no preparation) to 1.0 (full preparation).
 - *experience*: The experience of the unit assigned to the raid.
-Reference values from 0.0-1.0 if land unit, or 0-1000 if air wing.
+Reference values from 0.0-1.0
 - *anti_air*: The anti-air defense value of the target state.
 Reference values e.g. from 0 to 5 (meaning 5 basic AA buildings)
 - *resistance*: The amount of resistance in the target state.
 Reference values from 0 to 100
 - *enemy_units*: The number of enemy divisions in the target province.
 For province-target missions ONLY.
 - *air_superiority*: The air superiority score (fraction) of the actor country in the target region.
 Reference values from 0.0 to 1.0
 - *naval_supremacy*: The naval supremacy score (fraction) of the actor country in the target sea zone.
 Reference values from 0.0 to 1.0
-- *interceptor*: The number of enemy planes executing interceptor missions in the target region.
+- *interception*: The number of enemy planes executing interception missions in the target region.
 - *intel*: The amount of intel the actor country has on the target.
 Reference values depend on defines.

 #### Air Units Only: